hyungmogu/online-registration-form/README.md

 # Team Treehouse FETD 3rd Project: Online Registration Form

 Here, the author is tasked with creating mobile friendly, and responsive form from mockup without using Twitter Bootstrap.
-To fulfill the needs, the author utilized HTML5 elements and CSS properties, including flex properties, media queries, pseudo classes, and attribute selectors.
+To fulfill the needs, HTML5 elements and CSS properties, including flex properties, media queries, pseudo classes, and attribute selectors are utilized.

 The rubric for this project can be found here: https://drive.google.com/open?id=1vGQKJ59liO2xyhUg-ze8eD5YfbXG2CFn